AI app development is the next big thing. Here, we'll discuss essential dos and don'ts you should follow to make yours a success.

 Scalability is a major challenge when it comes to AI, though.

 According to Statista, scaling up tops the list of challenges organizations face when integrating AI and machine learning models.

 IBM’s Global AI Adoption Index for 2022 also lists scalability as one of the top 5 challenges hindering AI adoption.

-These figures show just how important planning for scalability is when integrating AI into your product.
+These figures show just how important planning for scalability is when developing an AI app.

 Take Snapchat, for example.

 And yet, they didn’t have issues with scalability after their launch.

 Learn from a software company founder.